Skip to main content

 I won't go into much detail about what I ask each question for: for most questions it should be obvious.
 The overall theme is:

-Can I be happy at this place on this team for longer?
+Can I be happy in this environment for longer?

 There is often too little time to ask all of these questions, so setting priorities and going with the flow of the interview helps.
 On to the questions!